Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 correctly.
 The web server starts and serves the system map.

 Fabric 26.1.2 has been played in singleplayer since 2026-09-11 with the same railway: the world loads, rails and the dashboard work, and trains run their routes.
+Both loaders have also been run as dedicated servers with a copy of that world: the mod registers, the data pack loads with every recipe, the railway data is read and written back, and `stop` shuts down cleanly.

 Not yet exercised at runtime:

-- A Fabric dedicated server.
 - Block entity data on 1.21.4-format worlds is confirmed: the baseline world's three PIDS with populated `platform_ids` loaded, displayed their platforms, and were written back by 26.1.2 as `LongArray` with identical values; `LastUpdate` on those chunks moved, so the write went